bihor/camaliga/Documentation/Administration/Categories/Index.rst

 .. important::

    Every category need to have a parent!
 So you need at least 2 levels.
 The root-category can not be used.
    In the extended mode you will need at least 3 levels.
+With settings.extendedCategoryMode=1 you can search for parent-categories (level 2) too.
+They are then called "all" in the search-form with the radio-buttons.